goshiphq/goship-cms/content/blog/goship-com-partners-with-taskrabbit-to-combine-shipping-and-service-networks.md

 ---
-keywords: taskrabbit, goship
+keywords: digital freight shipping platform, TaskRabbit logistics, partnership with TaskRabbit
 author: gwarder
-title: "GoShip.com Announces Partnership with TaskRabbit "
+title: GoShip Service Announces Partnership with TaskRabbit
 intro: SAN FRANCISCO, March 31, 2021 – GoShip, a digital freight shipping platform, has partnered with TaskRabbit, the global network that connects people who need help with “Taskers” to handle tasks such as packing, moving,